dj-zhou/one-third-hal-stm32/examples/README.md

 #define _STIME_USE_SCHEDULER
 ```

+The scheduler will run CLI (refer to example 006) by default.

 #### `006-f107vc-console-cli`

 This project demonstrate the interaction from `screen` with the micro-controller using the built in `cli`.
 On the other hand, this project uses: